 Guide To Low-e Glass

-Low E glass is the most popular choice by far for home windows in the United States.
+Low E glass (alternatively named low emissivity glazing) is the most popular choice for home windows in the United States.
 Low E stands for low emissivity and is essentially an energy efficient type of window glass.
 There are tons of options when it comes to low-e glass that we will examine in more detail below.

 Basics Of Low-E Glass

 Low e glass uses a coating on the exterior of the glass pane that lets in long wavelengths (sunlight) and reflects short wavelengths (heat).
-Low-e glass coatings are made from metallic particles and should not be confused with a tinted glass that simply changes the color of the glass.
+Specifically, low-e glass coatings are made from metallic particles and should not be confused with a tinted glass that simply changes the color of the glass.
 The density and consistency of the low-e e coating can change how much sunlight and/or heat is allowed through the pain.
+The NFRC website provides data performance for hundreds of manufacturers in the United States.

 Window manufacturers can use one or more coats on a single low E glass pane.
 They may also alter how the layers are stacked on top of one another to affect how the glass will behave.
 Finally, they can add tinting to the layers to affect certain change.
 These different variables can affect the amount of light let in, the amount of heat let in, the amount of UV rays and more.